-If you are near your vehicle and feel threatened, you may activate the panic alarm to call attention by pressing and holding the Dutton on the keyfob for longer than 0.5 seconds.
+If you are near your vehicle and feel threatened, you may activate the panic alarm to call attention by pressing and holding the 3D button on the keyfob for longer than 0.5 seconds.

-The panic alarm and headlights will stay on for 25 seconds.
+The panic alarm and headlights will stay on for a period of time.